theRealDadsdy/positionally/README.md

 Positionally is a 2d language in which only the presence and lack of commands matter.
 What command is executed depends on the instruction pointer's location.

+IPs are spawned at the `@` instruction in the grid below, if this doesn't exist one is spawned at (0, 0).

 ## Commands

 ```